merenlab/anvio/anvio/docs/programs/anvi-dereplicate-genomes.md

 You can change how anvi'o picks the representative sequence from each cluster with the parameter `--representative-method`.
 For this you have three options:

-- `Qscore`: picks the genome with highest completition and lowest redundency -`length`: picks the longest genome in the cluster -`Centrality` (default): picks the genome with highest average similiarty to every other genome in the cluster
+- `Qscore`: picks the genome with highest completion and lowest redundancy
+- `length`: picks the longest genome in the cluster
+- `centrality` (default): picks the genome with highest average similiarty to every other genome in the cluster

-You can also choose to skip checking genome hashes (which will warn you if you have identical sequences in separate genomes with different names), provide a log path for debug messages or use multithreading.
+You can also choose to skip checking genome hashes (which will warn you if you have identical sequences in separate genomes with different names), provide a log path for debug messages or use multithreading (relevant only if not providing `--ani-dir` or `--mash-dir`).